Latinos show record gains in Congress, though numbers are still low

 Dems diversity on display in House's freshmen gatheringNov.
 15, 201802:34

-All of the new Latino faces will be in the House.
-Two other Latinos could be added to the newcomers.
-California still was counting votes Thursday afternoon and the race between Democrat Gil Cisneros and Republican Young Kim for California House District 50 was tied.
+All of the new Latino faces will be in the House, with two more possible.
+California still was counting votes Thursday afternoon, and the race between Democrat Gil Cisneros and Republican Young Kim for California House District 50 was tied.

-Xochitl Torres Small in New Mexico had pushed ahead of Republican Yvette Herrell after additional vote counting, but Herrell had not conceded Thursday afternoon.
+And Xochitl Torres Small, a Democrat from New Mexico, had pushed ahead of Republican Yvette Herrell after additional vote counting, but Herrell had not conceded by Thursday afternoon.

-Latinos are the nation’s largest minority group in the country and the population should register even larger in the next Census scheduled for 2020.
+Latinos are the nation’s largest minority group in the country and the population should register even larger in the 2020 census.

-Idaho lost Rep. Raul Labrador, a Republican, who ran for governor of the state and lost in the primary.
+In Idaho lost Rep. Raul Labrador, a Republican, who ran for governor and lost in the primary.

 The Democrats lost a Latino in Nevada, Rep. Ruben Kihuen, who chose not to run for re-election after facing sexual harassment allegations.

-But Democrats gained two more Latinos in New York, Delgado and Alexandria Ocasio-Cortez — who also will be the youngest member — and two Latinas in Texas, Veronica Escobar and Sylvia Garcia, who are the first Latinas ever elected to represent Texas in the House.
+But Democrats gained two more Latinos in New York, Delgado and Alexandria Ocasio-Cortez — who is the youngest member ever elected to the House — and two Latinas in Texas, Veronica Escobar and Sylvia Garcia, who are the first Latinas elected to represent Texas in the House.

 Republicans made history with the election of Republican Anthony Gonzalez, who is of Cuban descent and the first Hispanic elected to Congress from Ohio.

-The other new face is Jesus “Chuy” Garcia of Illinois, who is taking over for Rep. Luis Gutierrez.
-Gutierrez, who is of Puerto Rican descent, is retiring.
+The other new face is Jesus “Chuy” Garcia of Illinois, who is taking over for Rep. Luis Gutierrez, who is of Puerto Rican descent and is retiring.
 Garcia is the first Mexican-American to represent Illinois in Congress.

 Although no new Latinos were added to the Senate, a Latina will oversee their efforts to expand the Democratic presence in the chamber.